Fair-Raffle/fair-raffle-contracts/README.md

 ## **Problem:**

-Raffles and lotteries are a popular way to engage customers, but traditional raffles are often not transparent or trustworthy.
+Raffles and lotteries are popular ways to engage customers, but traditional raffles are often not transparent or trustworthy.

 **Current Raffle Tools are:**

 **No-Open Source Tools**

 Most raffle tools do not disclose how they work or provide proof that their selection process is truly random.
-This lack of transparency can lead to mistrust and skepticism among users.how they truly random.
+This lack of transparency can lead to mistrust and skepticism among users.
+How random are they really?

 **Not Accountable!**